-Millions of people living in the U.S. have ordered free at-home COVID-19 tests.
-As of Sept.
-25, 2023, every U.S. household can once again order four free tests.
+Millions of people living in the U.S. have ordered free at-home COVID-19 tests in the past, and by the end of September, 2024, each U.S. household will once again be able to order four free tests.

 Ordering the tests takes less than a minute.
 You simply visit the popular covid.gov/tests website.
 Then you fill in your address, and the free at-home COVID-19 tests should arrive within a week or two.
 For now, each household in the U.S. is entitled to four free at-home COVID-19 tests.
 People living in disadvantaged or lower-income communities should be able to get more free COVID tests.